-As cities around the world experience exploding growth, the need to ensure they can expand sustainably, operate efficiently and maintain a high quality of life for residents becomes ever greater.
+As cities around the world experience rapid growth, they need to ensure they can expand sustainably, operate efficiently, and maintain a high quality of life for their residents.

-And water is scarce—1.8 billion people will soon be living in countries or regions with absolute water scarcity.
-Even in regions where water is plentiful, distribution systems are aging, demand is rising and managing this precious resource is critical.
+With the increase in droughts in many parts of the country, water is becoming a scarce and precious resource.
+Even in regions where water is plentiful, distribution systems are aging, demand is rising, and managing this precious resource is critical.

 Our aging water infrastructure systems have long been an out-of-sight, out-of-mind problem.
-But water loss from failing pipes, faulty metering and theft is no joke and often means lost revenue for utilities and higher rates for consumers.
+But water loss from failing pipes, faulty meters, and theft often means lost revenue for utilities and higher rates for consumers.

 While these water loss statistics might dampen our spirits, there is good news: smart technologies are providing a way forward.
 They offer real solutions that are making dramatic dents in lost water and water system inefficiencies and can help ensure more sustainable water resources for our growing cities.